 (Scroll down for complete recipe with nutritional information.)

-- Then I cut the long jicama strips in half so they were close to the length of the shredded carrots.
+- I cut the long jicama strips in half so they were close to the length of the shredded carrots.

 - I cut the radishes into half-moon shapes so each piece would have a red border.

-- I used a generous amount of sliced green onion and chopped cilantro, but you can use a bit less.
+- I used a generous amount of sliced green onion and chopped cilantro, but you can use less.
 (I also tried this once with a combination of cilantro and parsley which was also good, and if you don’t like cilantro I’d use flat Italian parsley.)

 - Whisk together ingredients to make the cumin-lime vinaigrette